keithbuhler/keithbuhler.github.io/pages-philosophy/philosophy-class.md

 ## What do we DO?

-Just about every philosophy class will consist of (a) reading classic texts or modern articles that make philosophical arguments, (b) listening to your professor lecture, and (c) asking questions of the teacher or discussing with each other, and (d) writing arguments in philosophical papers.
+Just about every philosophy class will consist of:
+- (A) reading classic texts or modern articles that make philosophical arguments
+- (B) listening to your professor lecture,
+- (C) asking questions of the teacher or discussing with each other, and
+- (D) writing arguments in philosophical papers.

 So, to succeed, you need to learn how to do each of these activities.
 The more you put in, the more you get out.

 To have a great experience in a philosophy class, you must work hard.
 You must work to read, understand, discuss, and write about the topics and texts.

 Here are some tips on each of these activities.

 ## (A) How Do I Get Better at Reading Philosophy?
 * Read ahead,  re-read, and think about what you've read.
 Read slowly; you will naturally get faster as the semester goes on.